mar-l01/modbus-data-logger/docs/README_BuildUi.md

 The UI can be build by using the script provided in _ui/_ directory.

 ### Requirements
+#### Adjust DISPLAY environment variable
 It is important to adapt the IP-address given in the _.devcontainer/devcontainer.json_ file's _"DISPLAY"_ variable of the _"containerEnv"_ part.
 Keep the _:0.0_ part which is appended to the IP address.

+#### Install X11 Server
+To be able to show the UI application window inside the container, a X11 server needs to be installed on the host system.
+For example, on a Windows host, one can install _VcXsrv_ (from sourceforge: https://sourceforge.net/projects/vcxsrv/).